 Williams remembers how Foster always called him first thing in the morning, just to make sure he was okay.
 They would often link up and enjoy each other’s company.
 “It was best-friends stuff,” he says.

 LGBTQ Advocacy Organizations Respond

-Eden Schell, co-chair of the Transgender and Nonbinary Advisory Committee for the Houston GLBT Political Caucus, says Foster was a thriving and giving member of the trans community who was taken too suddenly.
+Eden Rose Torres, co-chair of the Transgender and Nonbinary Advisory Committee for the Houston GLBT Political Caucus, says Foster was a thriving and giving member of the trans community who was taken too suddenly.
 “These murders are always deeply concerning, alarming, and saddening.
 However, when it happens in your own city, it shakes you to your core.
 Violence can come in any form—physical, emotional, verbal.
 It is up to us all to put an end to transphobic rhetoric and anti-trans violence.”

-Ricardo Martinez, the chief executive officer of Equality Texas, agrees with Schell.
+Ricardo Martinez, the chief executive officer of Equality Texas, agrees with Torres.
 “It’s incredibly heartbreaking that on November 20—a day that is internationally recognized as Trans Day of Remembrance, which started in 1999 as a vigil to honor the memory of Rita Hester—the trans community in Houston lost Asia Jynaé Foster to violence.”

 Foster is one of the at least 40 trans or gender non-conforming people to have been murdered in the U.S. this year—the highest number ever recorded.
 “More than 20 years have passed since the Trans Day of Remembrance began, and yet the trans community remains in a perpetual state of mourning due to the chronic and disproportionate incidents of violence and loss.
 The transgender community is experiencing a national emergency that requires immediate attention,” Martinez emphasizes.